xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- At **i_start=1** (most noise): The model almost completely reimagines the image, keeping only vague color/structure hints
-- At **i_start=20** (least noise): The result is nearly identical to the original
+The progression shows a smooth transition from "hallucinated" to "preserved".
+At **i_start=1** (most noise): The model almost completely reimagines the image, keeping only vague color/structure hints.
+However, at **i_start=20** (least noise): The result is similar to the original.
+Hand-drawn images and the campanile work particularly well, whereas the web image shows less creativity since the original image is already in the natural image manifold.
-- The progression shows a smooth transition from "hallucinated" to "preserved"
-- Hand-drawn images work particularly well—the model transforms sketches into realistic images while preserving the basic structure

 ### 1.7.2 Inpainting